 - Competence Certificate: The assessment of success consists in equal parts of a written thesis and an oral exam (according to §4(2), 3 SPO) including a discussion of one's own work.
 The main examination is offered once a year, re-examinations every semester. - Competence Goal: Students deepen their knowledge of national and international bond markets.
-They are able to apply the knowledge they have gained about traded instruments and common valuation models for pricing derivative financial instruments. - · Prerequisites: - Content: The lecture "Bond Markets Models & Derivatives" deepens the content of the lecture "Bond Markets".
+They are able to apply the knowledge they have gained about traded instruments and common valuation models for pricing derivative financial instruments. - Prerequisites: - Content: The lecture "Bond Markets Models & Derivatives" deepens the content of the lecture "Bond Markets".
 The modelling of the dynamics of yield curves and the management of credit risks forms the theoretical foundation for the valuation of interest rate and credit derivatives to be discussed.
 In this course, students deal intensively with selected topics and acquire the relevant knowledge on their own. - Recommendation: Knowledge of "Bond Markets" and "Derivatives" courses is very helpful. - Workload: The total workload for this course is approximately 90 hours (3.0 credits).

-Die Veranstaltung startet in der zweiten Semesterhälfte (Kickoff am 08.12.23) und hat Seminarcharakter - mit dem Ziel, ein selbstgewähltes Themenfeld in Form einer schriftlichen Ausarbeitung eigenständig zu erarbeiten.
+Die Veranstaltung mit Seminarcharakter und dem Ziel, ein selbstgewähltes Themenfeld in Form einer schriftlichen Ausarbeitung eigenständig zu erarbeiten, findet in der 2.
+Semesterhälfte statt.

-4.32 Course: Bond Markets - Tools & Applications [T-WIWI-110996]
+4.34 Course: Bond Markets - Tools & Applications [T-WIWI-110996]